mrakgr/Trading-Journal/journal_2025.md

 It's just, why else would I do work?
 I could just work on my own projects instead.

 10:25am.
 I want to clear things up.
 Either this will be a good opportunity and I'll take it, or won't be and I will not.

+10:30am.
+It's important that I think about what exactly I want in my future.
+Nobody is going to come and give me 250k/year if all I am looking for is 150k or 125k.

+10:35am.
+With that out of the way, I also thought about reference types and how to handle them more to my liking.
+I am going to change the semantics of the `stack_refs` types so it holds references in its fields.
+I didn't want to do that at first, but I really need a way to catch references to other objects in the C++ backends and I don't like the idea of putting even more layout types into the language just to meet this need.
+I should also put in an unique dereferencing operator just to simplify things.

+I'll change the language later.

+Because this job is lining up, I need some time to clear my head, getting rid of the Tao Ceti baggage and move on.

+It's as I said, if a person has a harem of 10 beauties, he woulnd't miss losing one or two.
+But when he has only a single one, that would result in a lot of heartbreak.

+I need to stop thinking of Tao Ceti as some unique thing and move on.
+Regardless of how it went, it's a great addition to my resume and will improve my employability in the future should I require it.